Opened on the Dingwall and Skye Railway.

 Open on the Kyle Line.

 This is a two platform station with a loop.
 The platforms are slightly staggered.
-The station building on the up eastbound) platform remains standing.
+The station building on the up (eastbound) platform remains standing.
 It is of the same style as those at Strathcarron and Garve.
+The line crosses the River Bran at the west end of the station.

 A hotel stood immediately east of this.
 A hotel here was sensible as Achnasheen was a railhead for Applecross, Aultbea, Gairloch, Kinlochewe, Laide and Poolewe.
 Connecting post buses used to reverse alongside the east side of the hotel, at a barrow crossing.
 Extensions to the hotel were designed by William Roberts.